firebolt-db/firebolt-cli/README.md

 +--------------+-------------+-------------+--------------+
 firebolt>
 firebolt> SELECT * FROM your_table1 LIMIT 1; SELECT * FROM your_table2 LIMIT 2;
+Success: SELECT * FROM your_table1 LIMIT 1
 +--------------+-------------+-------------+--------------+
 |   l_orderkey |   l_partkey |   l_suppkey | l_shipdate   |
 +==============+=============+=============+==============+
 |      5300614 |       66754 |        4273 | 1993-02-06   |
 +--------------+-------------+-------------+--------------+
+Success: SELECT * FROM your_table2 LIMIT 2
 +-------------+--------------+
 |   l_suppkey | l_shipdate   |
 +=============+==============+